ARCHER2-HPC/archer2-website/README.md

 make serve
 ```

-This will run a temporary webserver from which you can view the updated website locally.
+This will run a temporary webserver from which you can view the updated website locally in a web browser.